WilliamBonvini/williamsblog/README.md

 # williamsblog

-A blog on machine learning an software engineering
+A blog on machine learning and software engineering